 Minimum Configuration

 With only the minimum configuration the user must interface with a communications controller module.
 The following hardware is required.

 - a.
-Minimum VORTEX/VORTEX II Configuration (Bulletin 6.0.21 Software configurator) - 52xx Data Communications Multiplexor (DCM) with the proper line adapters or Binary Synchronous Communications facilities.
+Minimum VORTEX Configuration - b.
+52xx Data Communications Multiplexor (DCM) with the proper line adapters or Binary Synchronous Communications facilities.